 Rayner Lysaght's response to the charge that an anti-semitic witch-hunt took place in the Irish Workers' Group in 1967-8 is typical, and typically modest.
-He is infallible: he saw no anti-semitism, heard none; he read no anti-semitism, he remembers none:
+He saw no anti-semitism, heard none; he read no anti-semitism, he remembers none He is infallible:

 "The present author did not find any anti-semitism during his own brief period as member of the IWG in its last years.
 He remembers no “anti-semitic witch-hunt thinly disguised as “anti-Zionism” in that organisation in 1967-8.
 If there had been such a move, he would have been targeted, as, at that time, he was inclined to the Zionist side himself."